NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **sheenRoughness** (float, range [0.0, 1.0], default 0.0)

     The sheen roughness control how much of the sheen effect is visible under different angles between shading normal and negative viewing direction.
-(Since the sheen effect is trying to emulate microfibers oriented along the shading normal, the sheen effect is smaller when the shading normal and viewing direction are more collinear.)
+(Since the sheen effect is trying to emulate microfibers oriented along the shading normal, the sheen effect is smaller when the shading normal and viewing direction are more collinear).

 * **sheenRoughnessTexture** (boolean)